 The Anglo-Dutch Treaty and the Treaty of Cession

 The Anglo-Dutch Treaty of 1824 formalised British occupation of Singapore.
-On 24 June 1824, Singapore and Malacca were transferred to the EIC and became subordinate to Fort William in Bengal and subject to the jurisdiction of the Supreme Court of Judicature in Fort William.
-In a treaty signed on 19 November 1824 between the new Resident, John Crawfurd and the Sultan and Temenggong, Singapore was ceded to the EIC.
-In 1825, a statue was passed to enable the King to make provisions for the administration of justice in Singapore and Malacca and empowered the EIC to annex Singapore and Malacca to Penang or constitute them as three separate settlements.
+On 24 June 1824, Singapore and Malacca were transferred to the East India Company and became subordinate to Fort William in Bengal and subject to the jurisdiction of the Supreme Court of Judicature in Fort William.
+In a treaty signed on 19 November 1824 between the new Resident, John Crawfurd and the Sultan and Temenggong, Singapore was ceded to the East India Company.
+In 1825, a statue was passed to enable the King to make provisions for the administration of justice in Singapore and Malacca and empowered the East India Company to annex Singapore and Malacca to Penang or constitute them as three separate settlements.

 The Second Charter of Justice